 - Completed draft Climate Change Toolkit for municipalities, including fact sheets and model strategies for local and regional actions to reduce GHG emissions.
-Disseminated toolkit to municipalities and posted on PVPC website. - 2.
-Established a Climate Action and Clean Energy Advisory Committee to help promote the Climate Change toolkit and plan.
-Coordinate regular Committee meetings. - 3.
-Completed "Climate Action and Clean Energy Plan" for the Pioneer Valley region in 2013, as part of the Sustainable Knowledge Corridor project. - Worked, in concert with transportation staff, to update Transportation Project Evaluation criteria to include climate and sustainability criteria.
+Disseminated toolkit to municipalities and posted on PVPC website. - Established a Climate Action and Clean Energy Advisory Committee to help promote the Climate Change toolkit and plan.
+Coordinate regular Committee meetings. - Completed "Climate Action and Clean Energy Plan" for the Pioneer Valley region in 2013, as part of the Sustainable Knowledge Corridor project. - Worked, in concert with transportation staff, to update Transportation Project Evaluation criteria to include climate and sustainability criteria.

-- 1. Coordinate meetings of a Climate Action Advisory Committee to help promote action on the Climate Change Toolkit and plan. - Continue a program of technical assistance to communities to implement elements of the Climate Change Toolkit, including zoning for GHG reduction and Green Communities designations. - Develop an inventory of critical Pioneer Valley transportation and other infrastructure which is vulnerable to the impacts of climate change (i.e. severe weather, flooding).
-Identify strategies for storm proofing, armoring and reducing vulnerabilities of targeted infrastructure and seek resources to implement the strategies. - 4.
-Continue to refine and seek adoption of updated Transportation Project Evaluation criteria which include climate and sustainability criteria.
+- 1. Coordinate meetings of a Climate Action Advisory Committee to help promote action on the Climate Change Toolkit and plan. - 2.
+Continue a program of technical assistance to communities to implement elements of the Climate Change Toolkit, including zoning for GHG reduction and Green Communities designations. - Develop an inventory of critical Pioneer Valley transportation and other infrastructure which is vulnerable to the impacts of climate change (i.e. severe weather, flooding).
+Identify strategies for storm proofing, armoring and reducing vulnerabilities of targeted infrastructure and seek resources to implement the strategies. - Continue to refine and seek adoption of updated Transportation Project Evaluation criteria which include climate and sustainability criteria. - 5.
+Participate, as necessary, in MassDOT's ongoing study of the Deerfield Watershed in partnership with DEP that will examine the Deerfield Watershed.
+The study will determine how climate change scenarios impact the river system, make recommendations to help determine if culvert size should be increased, and if so, will develop an incremental implementation strategy.